jbiatek/BSGRulebook/rulebook.md

 If Helena Cain uses "Blind Jump" while a "Mission Specialist" is assigned, ignore the "Mission Specialist" instructions for that jump, leaving it in place for later.
 Always follow [the normal rules for "drawing and destroying" civilian ships](#drawing-and-destroying).

 When "Kat" uses her "Hot Shot" ability, there is no die roll, so cards that affect die rolls cannot be used.
 An attack on a basestar with structural damage does not get +2 with "Hot Shot" for the same reason.
 She also cannot defeat Scar with a "Hot Shot", because he can only be destroyed by a die roll.
+Kat cannot use this ability outside of her regular action step on her turn, and she also cannot use this ability if another player is taking an action during her action step (for example, if she used an Executive Order).

 If Ellen Tigh steals a title using "Manipulative" but then loses it before the end of her turn, she is no longer capable of following the instruction to return it and it therefore stays with whoever now has it.
 If she attempts to return it but the player it belonged to is no longer capable of holding the title, it goes to the first in the appropriate [line of succession](#lines-of-succession).
 Even if, during her "Manipulative" turn, she gains or regains the title "legitimately", for example using "Administration", she must still follow the instruction to return the title at the end of her turn.
 She cannot use "Manipulative" to become Admiral if she is in the Brig.